 The late drop period begins immediately after the 100% drop deadline but includes a 50% financial obligation.
 Students who missed the deadline to drop with 100% financial obligation can late drop a course in Path@Penn but in so doing they will incur a 50% financial obligation for the tuition and fees for the dropped course.
-Please check the academic calendar for the 50% drop deadlines.
+Please check the academic calendar for the 50% drop deadlines as the system will not alert you that you are in the 50% drop period.